EnergyREX/Portfolio/README.md

 This is a personal portfolio to showcase projects, built with Next.js and CSS Modules.
 This website features Hero, About, Projects, and Contact sections.
 (I'm building this website!)

+This website is now deployed on Vercel's site since it uses **Next.js**

 ## Built with:

 - [Next.js](nextjs.org)